| | | | |

 Add 2 tablespoons of salt to the bucatini cooking water; it should taste like the ocean.

-• Heat 1 tablespoon of olive oil in a large sauté pan or deep skillet over medium heat.
-Add the guanciale and cook for 4 to 6 minutes or until crisp and browned; transfer the guanciale to a paper towel-lined tray to drain.
+• Add the guanciale to a large skillet and cook for 4 to 6 minutes or until crisp and browned; transfer the guanciale to a paper towel-lined tray to drain.

 Guanciale is cooked until crisp then drained on paper towels.

-• Add the shallots and sauté for 3 minutes, then add the garlic and sauté for 2 more minutes.
-Deglaze the pan with the white wine if desired and cook until the wine has dissolved.
+• Add the shallots to the rendered fat in the skillet and sauté for 3 minutes, then add the garlic and sauté for 1 more minute.
+Deglaze the pan with white wine, if desired, and cook until the wine has evaporated.
 Add the red pepper flakes or black pepper.

 Shallots and garlic are sauteéd in the fat left in the pan, then the pan is glazed with wine and red pepper flakes are added.